scummvm/scummvm/doc/docportal/other_platforms/android.rst

 Virtual keyboard
 ^^^^^^^^^^^^^^^^^^^^^

-To open the virtual keyboard, tap on the small keyboard icon at the top right of the screen, or tap on any editable text field.
-To hide the virtual keyboard, tap the small keyboard icon again, or tap outside the text field.
+To open the virtual keyboard, long press on the small controller icon at the top right of the screen, or tap on any editable text field.
+To hide the virtual keyboard, tap the small controller icon (which became a keyboard one) again, or tap outside the text field.

-To display or hide the small keyboard icon, from the Launcher select **Options** and then the **Backend** tab.
-Tick the **Show on-screen control** box to enable the keyboard icon.

 Paths
 =======